sensingtheforest/sensingtheforest.github.io/src/posts/2024-01-14-an-interview-with-peter-sinclair.md

 ---
 title: An Interview with Peter Sinclair
 date: 2024-01-14T10:00:00.000Z
-excerpt: Peter Sinclair (PhD, HDR) is a sound artist and professor of sound art practice at Aix-en Provence Art academy (ESA-Aix), who is internationally renowned for his sound installations as well as for his work on collaborative and participative environments.
+excerpt: Peter Sinclair (PhD, HDR) is a sound artist and professor of sound art practice at Aix-en Provence Art academy (ESAAIX), who is internationally renowned for his sound installations as well as for his work on collaborative and participative environments.
 author: anna-xambo
 author2: luigi-marino
 draft: